-The NISQ Analyzer is a component which analyzes quantum algorithms and extracts the important details, such as the number of required qubits or the utilized gate set (Suchara et al., 2013).
-Therefore, the quantum algorithm specified in the hardwareindependent quantum programming language can be used as an input for the NISQ Analyzer.
-However, the analysis of quantum algorithms and the precise estimation of resource requirements are difficult problems (Scherer et al., 2017).
-For example, the required gates for the initial data encoding (Leymann, 2019) or the overhead due to required error correction codes (Laflamme et al., 1996) must be considered.
-Additionally, the resource requirements for oracle implementations are often ignored but lead to a large overhead that should be noted (Scherer et al., 2017).
+The NISQ Analyzer [69] is a component which analyzes quantum algorithms and extracts the important details, such as the number of required qubits or the utilized gate set [79].
+Therefore, the quantum algorithm specified in the hardware-independent quantum programming language can be used as an input for the NISQ Analyzer.
+However, the analysis of quantum algorithms and the precise estimation of resource requirements are difficult problems [71].
+For example, the required gates for the initial data encoding [40] or the overhead due to required error correction codes [38] must be considered.
+Additionally, the resource requirements for oracle implementations are often ignored but lead to a large overhead that should be noted [70].
 Thus, tooling support is required that extracts all relevant characteristics of quantum algorithms and provides them to the other components, such as the quantum compiler.